QIS-MRI/3D_radial_phyllotaxis_pole-to-pole/README.md

 - FOV: 160 mm

 **Notes and Limitations:**
-These sequences were designed and tested according to the accompanying manuscript.
-The uploaded `.seq` files reproduce the experimental results shown in the paper (Figs. 2–5).
-Only the compiled `.seq` files are shared here.
-The underlying source code for generating these sequences is part of a separate publication and is therefore not included in this repository.

-Users may directly play out the `.seq` files on any compatible MRI scanner with a Pulseq interpreter installed.
+The compiled Pulseq `.seq`  files contain the sequences used to conduct the experiments described in Peper et al., 2025.
+These files can be directly executed on any MRI scanner equipped with a compatible Pulseq interpreter.

 > **Disclaimer:**
 > Please verify that the system limits match your scanner hardware before execution.